thomluther/anker-solix-api/README.md

 # Anker Account Information

-Because of the way the Anker Solix API works, one account with email/password combo cannot be used for the Anker mobile App work and this API in parallel.
+Because of the way the Anker Solix API works, one account with email/password cannot be used for the Anker mobile App and this API in parallel.
-The Anker Cloud allows only one account token at a time, each new authentication request will create a new token and drop a previous token.
+The Anker Cloud allows only one request token per account at any time.
+Each new authentication request by a client will create a new token and drop a previous token.
+Therefore usage of this API may kick out your account login in the mobile app.
+However, starting with Anker mobile app release 2.0, you can share your defined system(s) with 'family members'.
-It is recommended to create a second Anker account and share your Power System(s) with the second account.
+Therefore it is recommended to create a second Anker account with a different email address and share your defined system(s) with the second account.
-Attention: A shared account is only a member of the shared site, and as such currently has no permissions to access or query device details.
-However, a shared account can receive the data as provided in the scene/site details, which is equivalent to what is displayed in the mobile App on the Home screen for the selected system.
+Attention: A shared account is only a member of the shared system, and as such currently has no permissions to access or query device details of the shared system.
+Therefore an API homepage query will neither display any data for a shared account.
+However, a shared account can receive API scene/site details of shared systems (App system = API site), which is equivalent to what is displayed in the mobile app on the home screen for the selected system.

 # Usage